2007–08 Calgary Flames season

 The 2007–08 Calgary Flames season was the 28th season for the Calgary Flames and 36th season for the Flames franchise in the National Hockey League (NHL).

 In a surprise move, the Flames announced on June 14 that Jim Playfair would be replaced by "Iron" Mike Keenan as the team's head coach.
-Playfair remains with the Flames as an associate coach.
+Playfair remained with the Flames organization until 2011.
 Keenan entered the season sixth all-time in the NHL in wins.

-The trend of spending too much money on defencemen begins, with Sutter overpaying for Cory Sarich in free agency and acquiring Adrian Aucoin (and his $4 million annual salary) in a trade.
-Owen Nolan, Anders Eriksson, and Mark Smith. are all brought in as GM Sutter's free-agent reclamation projects, but these aging veterans do little and nothing for the team.
+General manager Darryl Sutter spent big bucks on Cory Sarich.
+He also acquired Adrian Aucoin (and his $4 million annual salary) in a trade.
+Owen Nolan, Anders Eriksson, and Mark Smith are all brought in as GM Sutter's free-agent reclamation projects.
 Sutter is unable to come to terms with Mark Giordano, and the highly rated prospect heads to the Dynamo Moscow in Russia instead of the NHL.
-Sports writer Steve MacFarlane observes that "The team looks like it has no direction — and no confidence in an unpredictable coach".
+Sports writer Steve MacFarlane observes that "The team looks like it has no direction—and no confidence in an unpredictable coach".

-At the end of the regular season, Miikka Kiprusoff's goals against average of 2.69 is his worst ever as a Flame.
+At the end of the regular season, Miikka Kiprusoff's goals against average of 2.69 was his worst as a Flame up until that point.

-In the playoffs, the team falls to the Sharks in seven games in the first round.
+In the playoffs, the team fell to the Sharks in seven games in the first round.